 Artists-in-Residence have unlimited access to Anderson Ranch’s artistic studios and state-of-the-art equipment during their residency—55,000 square feet of space in which to focus on their art and explore new ideas.

-The application deadline for the 2022 Spring Artists-in-Residence Program is February 15, 2021.
-Applications must be submitted via our online form.
+The application deadline for the 2022 Spring Artists-in-Residence Program was February 18, 2021.

 Approximately 14 artists will be in residence during the Spring term.
 The Ranch strives to have an equal mix of emerging and established artists working together.
 Current housing and studio space allows for the following numbers of residencies in each area, each term: